pbonc/mean-gene-bot/PROJECT_GOALS.md

 - **Version control:**
   Use branches for new features/experiments; only merge to main when stable.
 - **Testing & staging:**
-  (Pending your input) Option to provide means to test features/overlays locally before production deployment.
+  Include a `/tests` folder and basic test harness for unit/integration tests.
+Provide a means to test features/overlays locally before production deployment.
 - **Security:**
   Review and minimize permissions for all integrations and API keys.